kamranayub/ts-has-guards/README.md

 ## Shameless Plug

-Maybe have a listen to [typescript.fm](https://typescript.fm). :mic:
+Maybe have a listen to [typescript.fm](https://typescript.fm). :microphone:

 ## FAQ